viettran-edgeAI/MCU/tools/data_processing/README.md

 **On the ESP32 side:**
 - `model_name` is used to load and manage datasets, initialize model, file components, etc.

-💡 **Remember:** Choose meaningful CSV filenames as they become your model identifiers!
+💡 **Remember:** Choose meaningful model names for easy identification of your datasets!

 ## 📋 Requirements